lee-joanne/cork-paints/README.md

   - About Section

     - The about section contains a paragraph of text and a circular image.
 The h3 heading is in purple (#78748F) to match the colour scheme of the website and the text is in black to contrast the white background.
-The text explains who Cork Paints is to allow the users to understand who will be leading the workshops.
-This allows the users to feel more connected to the people behind Cork Paints.
+The text explains who Cork Paints is to allow the users to understand who is behind Cork Paints.
+This allows the users to feel more connected to the people behind Cork Paints by humanizing the website.

     - The circular image contains a woman's face behind a painted piece of glass to represent the volunteers of Cork Paints to enhance the aesthetics of this section.